Cornu aspersum: Approaches to snail pest control

 There are a variety of snail-control measures that gardeners and farmers use in an attempt to reduce damage to valuable plants.
 Traditional pesticides are still used, as are many less toxic control options such as concentrated garlic or wormwood solutions.
 Copper metal is also a snail repellent, and thus a copper band around the trunk of a tree will prevent snails from climbing up and reaching the foliage and fruit.
 Caffeine has proven surprisingly toxic to snails, to the extent that spent coffee grounds (not decaffeinated) make a safe and immediately effective snail-repellant and even molluscicidal mulch for pot-plants, or for wherever else the supply is adequate.

-Garden snails can be easily controlled and trapped with a simple trap created by cutting a plastic bottle in half and burying the bottom half so the top is level with the soil, then partially filling the bottle bottom with any variety of beer.
-Snails are attracted to the carbohydrates and yeast in beer, and crawl into the trap and drown.
-This method requires that the trap be checked every day and dead snails removed and the trap refilled with beer as it evaporates over time.
-Traps should be spaced every three to four meters from one another for coverage of a large garden.

 The decollate snail (Rumina decollata) will capture and eat garden snails, and because of this it has sometimes been introduced as a biological pest control agent.
 However, this is not without problems, as the decollate snail is just as likely to attack and devour other species of gastropods that may represent a valuable part of the native fauna of the region.